A Constant-Factor Approximation for Directed Latency: Our approach

-For each such $\hat{v}_i$, we create a copy $r_i$ colocated at $\hat{v}_i$.
+For $\hat{v}_i$, we create a copy $r_i$ colocated at $\hat{v}_i$.
 We call $r_i$ the \emph{root} of the tour-interval $I_i$.
 Having these roots at hand, we are finally ready to set up the strengthened version of the \ref{eq:time-indexed-LP}.